-76. Overall, the mapping finds that the inclusion of human mobility and climate change concerns has grown significantly across relevant international processes, policies and legal frameworks; especially within the development of the most recent processes, from 2015 onwards.
+75. Overall, the mapping finds that the inclusion of human mobility and climate change concerns has grown significantly across relevant international processes, policies and legal frameworks; especially within the development of the most recent processes, from 2015 onwards.
 This trend is visible across most policy domains and particularly significant in processes related to human mobility on the one hand, and climate change and environment on the other.
 In that respect, policy coherence is enhanced chronologically with the development of each new framework: these international processes increasingly make direct references to one another and openly call for more policy convergence and synergies.
 Their approaches to the human mobility, environment and climate change nexus are also converging, gradually forming increasingly comprehensive policy frameworks to address the nexus from different specific angles.

-77. The Paris Agreement can be understood as a milestone in terms of further developing the global governance of human mobility in the context of climate change, with processes developed post 2015 consistently referring to the principles outlined in the Paris Agreement in terms of mobility.
+76. The Paris Agreement can be understood as a milestone in terms of further developing the global governance of human mobility in the context of climate change, with processes developed post 2015 consistently referring to the principles outlined in the Paris Agreement in terms of mobility.
 The references made to human mobility in the UNFCCC Cancun Adaptation Framework (paragraph 14.f) in 2010 represented a turning point with the inclusion, for the first time, of human mobility in the official global climate policy debate.
 These advances were further consolidated by the adoption of the Paris Agreement in 2015, and by extent the work to operationalize its mobility provisions conducted by the WIM Excom.
-In that respect, the continuous work accomplished under the umbrella of the UNFCCC, had - and continues to play - a catalytic role in encouraging awareness across policy silos and ambition towards further policy coherence on human mobility in the context of climate change at the global level.
+In that respect, the continuous work accomplished under the umbrella of the UNFCCC, had - and continues to play - a catalytic role in encouraging regular migration as part of adaption strategies to climate change and thus, curb the number of people forced to move by providing alternative livelihoods.
+Measures may include: ensuring migration pathways via free movement protocols, labor schemes or transhumance agreements; or, as a last resort, planning relocations of people living in high risk areas; -To address is understood as measures to prepare for and respond to displacement when it happens, including through ensuring assistance and protection for those on the move due to climate change, and seeking lasting solutions.
+Measures may include: contingency planning, humanitarian relief aid, granting, expediting or waiving visas, non-return policies or reintegration strategies.